-I’ve eaten the same thing every day since 2015 and it still makes me happy.
+I’ve eaten mostly the same thing every day since 2015 and it still makes me happy.

-My food lifestyle focuses primarily on minimizing inflammation and, with that, happiness.
+My food lifestyle focuses primarily on minimizing inflammation, maximizing longevity and eliminating depression.
 I measure a host of markers with regular blood tests.

-A host of studies link inflammation with big problems such as depression, chronic disease, cancer and early death.
-Recently a number of studies have found the only common link between those living longer than 100 years is a pattern of low inflammation readings.
-So it pays to focus on this.
+An increasing number of studies link inflammation with big problems such as depression, chronic disease, cancer and early death.
+Recently a number of studies have found the only common link between those living longer than 100 years is a pattern of low inflammation markers.
+It pays to focus on inflammation.

 None of this started intentionally nor was I as focused on food science then.
 I 2015 I wanted to feel and look better.
 So I started to eat less things that made me feel bad and more things that made me feel good.
 During my no drinking experiment, I took my first blood test and discovered high inflammation markers.